anishhdiwan/symbolic_dqn/README.md

 5. Find out the correct torch version for your system and GPU variant (cuda version).
 Install it from the [Torch Website](https://pytorch.org/)
 6. Install git via `conda install -c anaconda git` and clone this repo.
 Enable the python kernel for this environment `python -m ipykernel install --user --name=python3` and start the notebook via `jupyter notebook`
 7. You can now start playing around with our solution

+## Model Training & Inference

+The directory `symbolic_dqn` holds all scripts relevant to neural guided population initialisation using DQN.
+The two scripts of interest are `main.py` and `inference.py`.
+Run `main.py` to train the model to learn a policy that can generate symbolic regression multitrees.
+Similarly run `inference.py` to use the saved policy to generate a population of multitrees.
+The config file `GP_symbolic_DQN_config.ini` within the `symbolic_dqn` directory holds the hyperparameters relevant to training, inference, and subsequent integration with the GP code within `solution.ipynb`.

+We have already set up some trained models in this repository.
+The GP code within `solution.ipynb` loads the population generated from this policy to further evolve trees.
+Be sure to specify parameters such as pop_size or max_gens through the `GP_symbolic_DQN_config.ini` config file.